Henri Järvelaid

-Henri Järvelaid (born 11 December 1998) is an Estonian professional footballer who plays as a left back for Estonian club Tammeka, on loan from FCI Levadia.
+Henri Järvelaid (born 11 December 1998) is an Estonian professional footballer who plays as a left back for Estonian club Nõmme United.

 Club career

 In 2014, Järvelaid trained with Tottenham Hotspur and Birmingham City academies, but the trials did not lead to a contract.

 On 24 August 2020, Järvelaid moved to Danish 1st Division club Vendsyssel FF, signing a deal until June 2023.
 On 1 September 2021, Järvelaid left Vendsyssel and joined Norwegian club Sogndal IL on a deal for the remaining of 2021.